 If the planned sampling is interrupted for any reason (such as a launcher failure) the procedure will be to drop another probe as close as possible to the planned drop and continue with the desired spacing of the XBTs for that section of the cruise track (according to the above guide).
-If a serious malfunction of the system occurs, please troubleshoot the problems and be in contact with Zach Barton, Ulises Rivero (Ulises.Rivero@noaa.gov), Kyle Seaton (Kyle.Seaton@noaa.gov), Andy Stefanick (Andrew.Stefanick@noaa.gov), or Pedro Pena (pedro.pena@noaa.gov) to let them know of the issues.
+If a serious malfunction of the system occurs, then please be troubleshooting the problems and be in contact with Zach Barton, Ulises Rivero (Ulises.Rivero@noaa.gov), Kyle Seaton (Kyle.Seaton@noaa.gov), Andy Stefanick (Andrew.Stefanick@noaa.gov), or Pedro Pena (pedro.pena@noaa.gov).